Digilent/digilent-vitis-scripts/README.md

 The above functionality can be reproduced from Vitis IDE launching the terminal from Terminal -> New Terminal which uses the default command line executable from the OS.
-If this is the choosen method, then it will be necessary to give absolute path to the `checkin.py` file, not relative, or to change current working directory to the branch's sw submodule.
+If this is the choosen method, then it will be necessary to give absolute path to the `checkin.py` file, not relative, or to change current working directory to the wanted sw submodule branch.

 `vitis -s <path-to-scripts-repo>checkin.py`

-This script will create a `src` directory in the same folder as the scripts submodule, and populate it as below:
+This script needs to have `src` directory in the same folder as the scripts submodule, populating it as below:

 * One folder per hardware platform
   * The XSA file describing the hardware specification that the software targets, exported from Vivado.